-On the other end of the spectrum, some mid-sized towns in Cambodia are booming with activity, construction, and growth as the nation’s middle class becomes more prominent.
+On the other end of the spectrum, some mid-sized towns in Cambodia are now booming with activity, construction, and growth as the nation’s middle class becomes prominent.

-These second-tier cities see practically no foreign investment activity – it will inevitably come over the next decade though.
-First movers gain the most.
+These second-tier cities see practically zero foreign investment activity – it will inevitably arrive over the next decade though.
+First movers are always in the best location.

-Either way, Cambodia is one of the world’s most exciting and undiscovered countries for property investment.
+Either way, Cambodia is one of the most exciting and undiscovered places in Asia for property investment.

 Can Foreigners Buy Cambodia Real Estate?